Old Florida Menu

 Named after its flora and fauna, Florida has been home to hunters and gathers since the first native inhabitants thousands of years ago.
 This menu commemorates the culinary history of the Sunshine State.
 The Old Florida wilderness was trekked by the native Calusa Indians, Tequesta and Seminole Indians followed by explorers who learned to use what they gathered in the Pine Hammocks and marshes.
 These techniques have been handed down through the centuries and are still practiced by Gladesmen who continue to depend on the Sea of Grass to feed their families.

-- Bone in Pork Butt marinated for 48 hours using our signature Everglades rub then slow roasted to perfection, shredded and adorned with local Florida palm tree leaves.
-Upgrade to Whole Pig ($29/pp)
+- Bone in Pork Butt marinated for 48 hours using our signature Everglades rub and fresh citrus then slow roasted and shredded for your delight and adorned with local Florida palm tree leaves.
+Upgrade to Whole Pig ($30/pp)

-- The Old Florida Mangroves is where saltwater and fresh water meet and where snapper lives until it's time to swim out to the big blue sea, then onto your plate.
-Fresh, large, seasonal snapper marinated for hours in a variety of citrus, garlic and spices then grilled whole on site
+- Fresh, locally sourced whole snapper marinated for 24 hours in fresh citrus, chopped garlic and a blend of herbs and spices then grilled whole on site.
+The Old Florida Mangroves is where saltwater and fresh water meet and where snapper lives until it's time to swim out to the big blue sea, then onto your plate.

 Orange Strawberry Hearts of Palm Salad